mportesdev/mportesdev.github.io/index.md

 list_title: Recent Posts
 ---

-This is my personal note pad mostly about Python, SQL, GitHub and stuff.
+This is my personal notepad mostly about Python, SQL, GitHub and stuff.